emissary-ingress/emissary/tutorials/implementing-jwt.md

 6. We're sending a short, unsigned JWT (hence the only `validAlgorithms` type is `none`).

    For real-world applications, you'll want to delete the `validAlgorithms` section and supply signed JWTs.

+## Summary
+This is a summary, put the summary here.